 Am I The Only One?

-Alcohol is widely consumed, and many people still live in denial not knowing that they have drinking problems.
+Alcohol is the #1 addiction problem in the U.S. Not only is alcohol widely consumed, but many people still live in denial not knowing that they have drinking problems.

 According to the National Survey on Drug Abuse and Health of 2016 there are about 136.7 million Americans aged 12 or older current users of alcohol, while 65.3 million are binge users, and 16.3 million are heavy alcohol users.
 The numbers break down into age category:

 - 2.3 million adolescents aged 12 to 17 are current drinkers.